Devilish-Bob/devlish-bob.github.io/content/about/quotes.md

 "A conclusion is simply the place where someone got tired of thinking."\
 \- Unknown

-"A little inaccuracy sometimes saves tons of explanation."
+"A little inaccuracy sometimes saves tons of explanation."\
 \- H. H. Munroe, "Saki"

+2023-01-25 "An idiot with a computer is a faster, better idiot."\
+-Rich Julius"